nicole-dwenger/cdsvisual-mnistclassification/README.md

 The data used in this project is the MNIST dataset, which contains 70000 images of dimensions of 28x28.
 All images were normalised and flattened to a 784 long vector.
 All images were scaled using min-max-regularisation and 80% of the images were used for training, while the remaining 20% were used as testing data.

 ### Logistic Regression and Neural Network Classifier
-The Logistic Regression Classifier was run using no regularisation, and the saga algorithm.
-The Neural Network Classifier was trained using a layer architecture of 784-32-16-10 and was trained for 10 epochs.
+The Logistic regression classifier was run using no regularisation, and the saga algorithm.
+The neural network classifier was trained using a layer architecture of 784-32-16-10 and was trained for 10 epochs.

 ## Repository Structure